-Sharon pictured here with Jill Pipes, Centre Manager at the WWT.
+Sharon pictured here with Gill Pipes, Centre Manager at the WWT.

 On a lovely bright sunny spring morning, Sharon visited Washington Wildfowl Park to help shine a spotlight on the local area’s tourism industry in a week devoted to travel and exploration during English Tourism Week (ETW) 17-25 March 2018.